ModelOriented/shapviz/README.md

 ## Usage

-Shiny diamonds... let's use XGBoost to model their prices by the four "C" variables:
+Shiny diamonds... let's use XGBoost to model their log prices by the four "C" variables:

 ```r
 library(shapviz)